Deadline for applications

 - Please be mindful that the panel has a limited time allocated to each application and will not be able to watch or listen to film or audio works in full if they are longer than 2 minutes.

-- Please provide a maximum of 10 images, 3 pieces of text or 2 links to external media or websites.
-These can be attached to the email or provided via external links to a google drive/dropbox for example.
+- Please provide a maximum of 10 images and 3 pieces of text as PDF file or 2 links to external media or websites.
+These can be attached to the form or provided via external links to a google drive/dropbox for example.
 We will not be able to look at all pages on a website so direct us to the content you would like the panel to see.

 - Please ensure that all web links function up to 2 months after the deadline has passed and if they are password protected you should remember to include passwords in your application